Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 If a [=content key=] expires during playback, it is common for a [=media platform=] to pause playback until the [=content key=] can be refreshed with a new [=license=] or until data encrypted with the now-unusable [=content key=] is removed from buffers.
 DASH clients SHOULD acquire new [=licenses=] in advance of [=license=] expiration.
 Alternatively, DASH clients should implement appropriate recovery/fallback behavior to ensure a minimally disrupted user experience in situations where some [=content keys=] remain available.

-Issue: EME has no good way to trigger a license request if the key is still available but about to expire, does it?
-It will only make license requests once the key is no longer available.
-This makes it hard to proactively refresh [=licenses=].

 #### Content protection policies #### {#CPS-protection-policies}

 When [=content keys=] are acquired, the [=license=] that delivers them also supplies a policy for the [=DRM system=], instructing it how to protect the content that is made accessible by the [=content keys=].